Puerto de la Cruz Carnival (January 20–February 26, 2023)

 All the parties include live bands and DJ performances with tonnes of cerveza (beer) stalls and food kiosks all around.
 On the last day of Carnival, Puerto de la Cruz holds the closing parade, which ends with a final street party.

 Summer Carnival in Puerto de la Cruz (August 29–September 3, 2023, unconfirmed)

-Being very similar to the Santa Cruz Carnival, Carnival of Puerto de la Cruz is also very famous and highly attended due to the unique and extraordinary competitions and celebrations.
+Besides the traditional winter carnival, the city hosts summer edition in September.
+It's particularly famous due to its unique and extraordinary competitions and celebrations.
 One of the most exciting and spectacular is the Men's High Heel Race.
 There is a rule that the height of heels must be at least seven inches.
 In addition to high heels, men have to wear the most extravagant costumes they can prepare.
 The contest is held in the Plaza del Charco.
 The route of the race is littered with obstacles such as old tires, stepladders, elevated platforms, and see-saws.
 This Marathon isn't about the fast finish, but rather the costumes and making a fun spectacle for the crowd.